Dorothy Lavinia Brown: Career

-Writing

 Brown wrote an autobiography, essays, and inspirational guides.

-Recognitions
+Recognition

 In 1959, she became the third woman to become a Fellow of the American College of Surgeons, the first African-American woman to be elected.
 In 1971, the Dorothy L. Brown Women's Residence at Meharry Medical College, Nashville, was named after her.
 She also received honorary doctorate degrees from the Russell Sage College in Troy, New York, and also from Bennett College in Greensboro, North Carolina.
 In particular, she received her honorary degrees in the Humanities from Bennett College and Cumberland University.

 Brown was a member of the board of trustees at Bennett College and of the Delta Sigma Theta sorority.
 She participated as a speaker on panels that discussed scientific, religious, medical, and political issues.
 Brown was also awarded the Horatio Alger Award in 1994 and the Carnegie Foundation's humanitarian award in 1993.

-Because Dorothy Lavinia Brown had accomplished so much in her career as a surgeon, she was a very sought-after public speaker, both nationally and internationally.